atcribb/Ediacaran-Cambrian-OPD-Controls/README.md

 * egg
 * tayloRswift

+Before running any of the scripts that reproduce the figures, download both of the files in <b>Datasets</b> and put them in your working directory.

 This script will produce the biomixing vs. bioirrigation analysis in Figure 1:
+* Figure1_Biomixing_vs_Bioirrigation.R - This script contains the analysis and plotting output to recreate Figure 1.

 This script will produce Figure 2 and Figure S1:
 * PlottingOutput_Figure2.R - This script will reproduce the biodiffusion sensitivity analysis for different oxygen levels in Figure 2.